Florida Bicycle & E-Bike Accident Lawyer

 Contact a Florida Bicycle Accident Lawyer Today

-If you or someone close to you has been hurt in a bicycle accident, Philip DeBerard, Injury Attorney, is ready to help you.
+If you or someone close to you has been hurt in a bicycle accident, experienced bicycle accident attorney Philip DeBerard is ready to help you.
 While you focus on recovering, we will strive to obtain compensation for you.

-Since 1975, we have committed our legal team to recovering money for those hurt through no fault of their own, including those injured in bicycle accidents caused by negligent car drivers.
-We provide compassionate and aggressive representation to clients throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
+Since 1975, seasoned personal injury lawyer Philip DeBerard has committed his legal team to recovering money for those hurt through no fault of their own, including those injured in bicycle accidents caused by negligent car drivers.
+We provide compassionate and aggressive representation to clients throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens, and West Palm Beach.

 Call us today toll-free at 1-800-299-8878 or contact us online to learn how we can help you.
 We provide free and confidential case evaluations and charge no fees or costs unless you recover compensation.